 Nigella Sativa Extract powder and capsules for purchase at Nootropics Depot

 Rhodiola rosea – Promotes feelings of well being, supports healthy stress levels, supports immune system health, supports cognitive function, promotes healthy oxidation and inflammation levels

-Salidroside appears to enhance levels of interferon gamma (IFN-gamma) and tumor necrosis factor alpha (TNF-alpha).
+Salidroside appears to enhance levels of interferon-gamma (IFN-gamma) and tumor necrosis factor-alpha (TNF-alpha).
 Both of these are antiviral cytokines that can help fight off pathogens.
 TNF-alpha is involved in many aspects of our immune response, but mainly towards destroying pathogens that have made it into our bodies.
-IFN-gamma is a key player in both our innate and adaptive immune system.
-IFN-gamma boosts levels of Class II major histocompatibility complex (MHC) which is important molecule that helps guide antibodies, T-cells and white blood cells to threats.
+IFN-gamma is a key player in both our innate and adaptive immune systems.
+IFN-gamma boosts levels of Class II major histocompatibility complex (MHC) which is an important molecule that helps guide antibodies, T-cells, and white blood cells to threats.
 Without MHC these immune defenders would not know where to go and thus boosting MHC levels will allow our immune system to attack the right targets.

 Palmitoylethanolamide | PEA

 Palmitoylethanolamide – May assist in the bodies response to pain, supports positive pain management